jdrhyne/nutrient-dws-typescript-client/README.md

 For issues and feature requests, please use the [GitHub issue tracker](https://github.com/jdrhyne/nutrient-dws-typescript-client/issues).

-For questions about the Nutrient DWS API, refer to the [official documentation](https://nutrient.io/docs/).
+For questions about the Nutrient DWS Processor API, refer to the [official documentation](https://nutrient.io/docs/).